blinky893/jtd-personal-blog/docs/3-about-this-site/site-reference.md

 ---
 layout: default
-title: Quick tips
+title: Site reference
-parent: Using this template
+parent: About this site
-nav_order: 1
+nav_order: 2
 ---

-# Quick tips
+# Site reference
 {: .no_toc}

 This page is a cheat sheet and style guide for creating content on this template.